Sometimes the old ones are the best. This Farmer’s Breakfast is much inspired by the German ‘Bauernfrühstuck’ – a classic country meal.

-- Cook the sliced potatoes in a wide frying pan in olive oil on a medium heat for 15 minutes.
+- Cook the sliced potatoes in a wide frying pan in olive oil on a medium heat for 20 minutes.
+Half way in add the diced onion.
 Use a lid as this cooks them a bit quicker.
-Don’t stir the potatoes too often or they won’t crisp up – but don’t let them burn either!
+Don’t stir too often or it won’t crisp up.

-- After another 5 minutes or so and as the potatoes and onions are looking cooked, throw in the eggs, cheese, herbs, salt and pepper.
+- Throw in the eggs, cheese, herbs, salt and pepper.

 - Cook for another 2 mins or until the egg is done.